SalazarTeam/salazar/README.md

 ```

 ## Usage
 Salazar relies on your description in your tests to connect UI snapshotting with corresponding unit tests.
-The "describe" key in the object you pass to Salazar should be the exact string used for the describe used in the parent test.
+The "description" key in the object you pass to Salazar should be the exact string used for the describe used in the parent test.

 ```
 ...